Char15Xu/cse15l-lab-reports/lab-report-3-week-6.md

 3. By entering the `ssh ieng6`, I can now connect to the remote server easily.
 ![Image](lab3-1.3.png)

-4. Moreover, I am able to copy a file from my local computer to the remote server using a single command.
+4. Moreover, I am able to copy the whole directory from my local computer to the remote server using a single command.
 You can see from the below images, all files in the markdown-parse have been copied from my local computer to the remote server.
 ![Image](lab3-1.5.png)
 ![Image](lab3-1.4.png)